fangwei123456/spikingjelly/docs/source/tutorials/en/neuron.rst

 ``functional_forward`` directly raises an error.
 Calling :func:`to_functional_forward <spikingjelly.activation_based.base.to_functional_forward>`
-on a module derived from ``SimpleBaseNode`` uses the general fallback, which temporarily substitutes explicit state, runs the regular forward, and restores the module state.
+on a module derived from ``SimpleBaseNode`` uses the general fallback, which temporarily substitutes explicit registered memories, runs the regular forward, and restores those memories.
 This preserves the equation extension interface but is less efficient than native-functional neurons such as ``LIFNode``; it is not intended for high-performance workloads that repeatedly require functional conversion.